-If your system is managed by the Hardware Management Console (HMC), you can use the HMC to replace a voltage regulator module.
-For instructions, see Replacing a part by using the Hardware Management Console.
+If your system is managed by the Hardware Management Console (HMC), use the HMC to complete the steps for replacing the card.
+For instructions, see "Replacing a part by using the HMC" on page 21.

-If your system is managed by the Systems Director Management Console (SDMC), use the SDMC to replace a voltage regulator module.
-For instructions, see Replacing a part by using the Systems Director Management Console.
+If your system is managed by the Systems Director Management Console (SDMC), use the SDMC to complete the steps for replacing the card.
+For instructions, see "Replacing a part by using the SDMC" on page 33.

-If you do not have an HMC or SDMC, complete the following steps to replace a voltage regulator module:
+If you do not have an HMC or an SDMC, complete the following steps to replace the storage interposer card: